 How to cook marinaded chicken

-This recipe uses boneless, skinless chicken thighs because chicken thighs are much more forgiving than chicken breast and are less likely to dry out when baking them in the oven.
+This recipe uses boneless, skinless chicken thighs because chicken thighs are much more forgiving than chicken breasts and are less likely to dry out when baking them in the oven.
 They are also much less expensive!
 However, you could also use boneless, skinless chicken breast for this recipe as well!

 Line a baking sheet with parchment paper or foil.
 Add the boneless skinless chicken thighs and the rest of the sheet pan vegetables and put it in a 450F oven for 25 minutes, or until the chicken thighs reach 165F.
 Be sure to check them with a meat thermometer to ensure the proper temperature has been met.